Lachtan9K/spselit-javascript/README.md

 Learning resources will be structured as needed by teaching requirements, best place to start is from zero (**00-\*.md**).

+### Repetition is the key

+There is folder `Repetition` which contains one file per school class which contains practical exercise of what was lectured.

 ## Course content

 - Introduction of Javascript